fatihsirin/splunk-tutorial/products/splunk-enterprise/configuration-files/syntax.md

     - E.g. some software treats attribute keys as case-sensitive while others do not
 - Splunk configuration files can have stanzas with precedence
     - This is *not* standard in the INI format
+    - Some stanzas are case-sensitive while others are not; read the example files
 ## Example
 - `outputs.conf`
 ```